johnnoone/aioconsul/docs/index.rst

 AIOConsul
 =========

-AIOConsul is a Python >= 3.5 library for requesting consul_ API, build on top of asyncio_ and aiohttp_.
+AIOConsul is a Python >= 3.5 library for requesting Consul_ API, build on top of asyncio_ and aiohttp_.

 Currently, this library aims a full compatibility with consul 0.7.